leah-jala/PP5-PaperDreams7Apr/README.md

 ![wishlist js](docs/testing/wishlist-js.JPG)

-## Things to edit/correct in the future/Technical debt
+###  Things to edit/correct in the future/Technical debt
 When testing this site, I saw that the messages pop up a bit too far to the right at times, and there is inconsistently with the way the messages appear whether you add a product to the wishlist from the products or product detail page.
 I would like to thoroughly revisit the messaging on this site.

 I also intend to fix the templates to be more consistent.
 I had started this project with a sticky navar and a sticky footer.
 It created a lot of problems withe margins and need for media queries.
 I ended up abandoning both only to reintroduce the sticky nav as I felt it was particularly necessary having added the wishlist, but also due to the bag icon.
 This created another set of headaches with top margins.
 After this project is assessed, I will fix the footer and nav bar and reconstruct the templates for better consistency across the site.

 I realized during testing that I forgot to move the javascript off the products page and into a static file.
 I needed to leave this and get on with finishing the readme file.
 I will have to move this later.

+I realized too late that I have forgotten to convert my images from JPGs to webp.

 ## Forking or Cloning the project